-The central midfielder made his first Dynamo appearance in February and ended the year as a regular; won first two Ukraine caps too.
+The central midfielder made his first Dynamo appearance in February 2017 and was up to 36 by the end of 2017/18; he has earned two Ukraine caps too.

-Inter's absence from Europe has kept the Slovakian's profile low, but the ex-Sampdoria man is one of Serie A's leading centre-backs.
+Inter's absence from Europe has kept the Slovak's profile low, but the ex-Sampdoria man is one of Serie A's leading centre-backs.

 Manor Solomon (ISR, 18 – Maccabi Petach-Tikva)

-Liverpool and Juventus were both reported to be tracking the 1.65m-tall winger, who received his first senior Israel call-up in 2017.
+Juventus and Liverpool were reported to be tracking the 1.65m-tall winger, who received his first senior Israel call-up in 2017.

 Mile Svilar (BEL, 18 – Benfica)

-An eventful run of #UCL appearances in the autumn showcased the goalkeeper's raw talent: expect to see more of him in 2018.
+An eventful run of #UCL appearances in autumn 2017 showcased the goalkeeper's raw talent: expect to see more of him in 2018/19.

 The left-back has captained both Scotland and Celtic, his profile further enhanced by #UCL appearances in 2017/18.